HOW TO GIVE

 YEAR-END TAX DECISIONS

-As the end of 2019 approaches, many of your clients may be considering options for charitable giving.
+Near the end of each year, many of your clients may be considering options for charitable giving.
 Research by the Center for Philanthropy shows that 24 percent of annual donations by individuals or families occur between Thanksgiving and New Year’s Eve.
 Whether inspired by the season or the uncertainty of future tax changes, many people are currently seeking the best means to execute their charitable desires.

 The New Braunfels Community Foundation can help with those important decisions.
 From our variety of funds, your clients can select one or more to express their charitable interests while securing 2019 tax deductions.